What you need to know about the Australian healthcare system

 If you do have private health insurance, most Medibank hospital policies for visitors will pay a benefit towards the costs of seeing a GP.
 When a GP charges more than the Medical Benefits Schedule (MBS) fee (the set government fee), you will be left with an out-of-pocket expense.
 To minimise any out-of-pocket expense, attend a bulk billing clinic (which is a clinic where the GPs charge the MBS fee) and always ask about any potential “out-of-pocket expenses” before your appointment.
 Out-of-pocket expenses are the difference between what you pay, and what your insurance will pay for.

-If you hold Medibank’s Comprehensive OSHC (Overseas Student Health Cover), you can visit one of our Direct Billing Clinics.
+If you hold Medibank’s OSHC (Overseas Student Health Cover), you can visit one of our Direct Billing Clinics.
 These clinics bill Medibank directly which means you might not have to pay anything up-front.
-You can find a list of Direct Billing Clinics here and remember to take your Medibank membership card and photo identification with you.
+You can find an OSHC Direct Billing Clinic here and remember to take your Medibank membership card and photo identification with you.

-When you’re treated in hospital by a doctor, surgeon or anaesthetist (Specialist), the set fee is called the Medicare Benefits Schedule (MBS) fee.
-If the treatment is included in your policy and the Specialist treating you charges only the MBS fee, Medibank will pay the MBS fee for the service.
-If they choose to charge above the MBS fee then you will have to pay the difference, an out-of-pocket expense.
+When you’re treated in hospital by a doctor, surgeon or anaesthetist (specialist), the set fee is called the Medicare Benefits Schedule (MBS) fee.
+Some Medibank covers pay more than the MBS fee.
+But if the specialist chooses to charge above the amount we pay then you will have to pay the difference, an out-of-pocket expense.

 And it’s worth knowing that if you visit a Members’ Choice hospital you will generally get better value for money compared to a non-Members’ Choice private hospital (as long as the service you receive is covered by our agreement with the hospital and is included in your cover).

 If you need prescription medication, your GP or Specialist will give you a script and you can take it to a pharmacy and get what you need.